A Delaware Spring Road Trip

 CENTRAL DELAWARE

 Nature is on brilliant display this time of year along the breezy shorelines of Central Delaware, home to the Bombay Hook National Wildlife Refuge, a world-class stopover for millions of birds returning from their winter journey.
-As the bird flock above at the 16,000-acre refuge, you can take your own wildlife driving tour, or explore waterways, trails, and observation towers on foot.
+As the birds flock above at the 16,000-acre refuge, you can take your own wildlife driving tour or explore waterways, trails and observation towers on foot.

 Restaurants and attractions of the nearby town of Smyrna will serve well as home base: Check out Brick Works Brewing & Eats, or go crack some freshly steamed crabs at Sambo's Tavern or Boondocks.
-Quench your thirst at Painted Stave Distilling or Blue Earl Brewing Company.
+Quench your thirst at Painted Stave Distilling.

 SOUTHERN DELAWARE